Chick flick: Critique of the genre

 The term chick flick has generated several negative responses from the modern feminist community.
 The word chick at the height of the women's liberation movement in the 1970s was considered an insult directed towards women.
-"Chick" was used to demean women, casting them as childlike, delicate, fluffy creatures in need of protection from men.
+"Chick" was used to demean women, casting them as delicate creatures in need of protection from men.
 The affiliation of chick with chick flicks has resulted in an immediate negative response to many women and feminists.

 When a movie is branded with the title of 'chick flick,' for many it diminishes the credibility of a film, inherently saying that the movie is cheesy, predictable and has a poor plot.
-This labeling is specifically seen with movies that have subject matters that revolve around women, often reinforcing the idea that themes surrounding women in movies should not be taken seriously.
+This labeling is specifically seen with movies that have subject matters that revolve around women.
 Most criticisms of the genre concentrate on the negative consequences that arise from gendering certain interests, in this case, film.
 Author of The Chick Flick Paradox: Derogatory?
 Feminist? or Both?
 Natalia Thompson states that chick flicks are "an attempt to lump together an entire gender's interests into one genre".

 Many critics argue that unnecessary gendering can negatively affect many different social groups.
 There is evidence from Russian social scientist Natal'ia Rimashevskaia that gender stereotypes further perpetuated by the media can lead to discrimination against women and limit their "human and intellectual potential".
 More criticisms of the term arise from the actual content of the films in the chick flick genre and how the content affects society's perception of women.
 Some say that chick flicks are microaggressions, actions or exchanges that degrade a person based on their membership in a "race, gender, age, and ability".